How to deal with rejection from a journal?

 #2 Read the Rejection Letter

 Read the rejection letter carefully.
 Don’t skim or only read the subject line.
 All of your queries are usually answered in the rejection letter itself and it’s surprising how many authors direct questions to their friends or teachers that have already been answered in the letter itself.
-The number of submissions to journals are on the rise and this directly reflects on the rejection of more papers internally, without external peer review.

 Papers that pass the initial filter are sent for peer review.
 If they are rejected in the peer review, they usually have detailed comments about the strengths and weaknesses of the paper according to the reviewers.

 In the review process for many journals, many papers that do not follow the author instructions in terms of word limit, style, formatting and number of tables and figures will immediately be rejected.
 Author instructions continue to expand, and they’re not the friendliest of instructions out there.
 And if your paper has deviated from the rules, attach a cover letter with your submission, stating the deviations and your reasons for it.
 Make sure that your reasons are not hollow and actually add to the importance of the core subject of the article.
 When you submit a paper that does not adhere to author guidelines, you risk annoying the journal editors and in doing so, delay the review of your paper.

 A common reason for internal rejection of submitted papers is a mismatch between the paper and the scope of the journal, which is closely related to the journal’s target audience.
 Even if the title gives an idea of what the journal is about, make sure to check out the website for an in-depth understanding of what kind of articles are published.
 Go through 1 or 2 journal issues to understand the most common themes, research designs, and authors.
 Thus, reviewing a few journal issues for content and format, before submitting your paper, is highly recommended.